 Society taught me that Black people, especially Black women could be ignored.
 I learned all the negative stereotypes about Black people.
 I was socialized and conditioned to be this way.
 It became a part of me because I had internalized it and practiced it without thinking.

 I had to undo this programming.
 I had to literally retrain my eyes, my attention, my ears, my brain, everything to pay more attention to black women.
 I needed to retrain how I saw the physical bodies of black women and the minds of black women.
-Here are the two main steps I did:
+Here are the two main steps I took:

 Step 1: Look at black women